hsuonsivu/hsupublic/3d-models/README.md

 ### spicegrinder.scad

 "Santa Maria" brand spice grinders are tedious to use, so I added a handle.
 I would need a bit more torque but works better than without this.
+Added version which uses large handwheel as handles tend to be weak and there is not enough torque to break black pepper.

 ![spidegrinder installed.](spicegrinder.jpg)